 Road haulage is the most common means of transporting freight in Ireland, resulting in a large demand for manpower in this area.
-According to the IHRA, this sector employs some 50,000 people and is facing a critical shortage of skilled workers, with a need to train some 4,500 truck drivers over the next two years to meet demand.
+According to the IHRA, this sector employs some 50,000 people and is facing a critical shortage of skilled workers.
+In fact, there’s a need to train some 4,500 truck drivers over the next two years to meet demand.

 There’s also a shortage of female drivers, who represent just 1% of truck drivers in Europe.
 Many companies are working hard to encourage more women to take up the profession, with a number of training schemes on offer.